NCI Summer Internship Funding Program

 - March 13 from 3-4 PM

 - April 7 from 2-3 PM

 *NCI Scholars, please set up a time to talk with Betsy about the different funding amount and internship qualifications.

 The NCI Reproductive Rights and Reproductive Health Internship Program is made possible through the Donna and Richard Esteves Fund for Women’s Reproductive Rights and Reproductive Health.
 NCI is excited to announce a new program that provides undergraduate students with a chance to have a paid internship at reproductive rights and reproductive health organizations in New Orleans during the spring 2017 semester.
 Students can apply for the opportunity to work with a local non-profits to develop valuable skills, knowledge, and connections related to this field.
 Participants in this program will also have the opportunity to learn from each other as well as from leaders in the field of reproductive rights and reproductive health through biweekly meetings.

-Applications are currently closed.
-Congratulations to the 9 students selected to participate in the program.
-Please check back mid-semester for updates.
+Applications for spring 2017 are currently closed.
+Congratulations to the 10 students selected to participate in the program.
+Please check back mid-semester for the summer 2017 application.